sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-r/mlb-hxe-setup-r.md

 [ACCORDION-BEGIN [Step 1: ](Create a Dedicated User)]

-As a best practice, it is recommended to create a dedicated user to run your TensorFlow activities.
+As a best practice, it is recommended to create a dedicated user to run your R activities.

 This will help avoiding side any effect on the `hxeadm` user that is running the SAP HANA, express edition instances.

-For the rest of this tutorial, `tmsadm` will be referred as the TensorFlow `ModelServer` administrator user.
+For the rest of this tutorial, `radm` will be referred as the R administrator user.

-To create `tmsadm` user you can execute the following commands:
+To create `radm` user you can execute the following commands:

 ```shell
 sudo useradd -m -d /home/r -c "R Administrator" radm
 sudo passwd radm
 ```

-Then, you can execute the following command to add the `tmsadm` user to the `sudoer` list which will be required to proceed will the installation:
+Then, you can execute the following command to add the `radm` user to the `sudoer` list which will be required to proceed will the installation:

 ```shell
 sudo bash -c 'echo "radm ALL=(ALL) NOPASSWD: ALL" >>/etc/sudoers'